 Simply put, it would help to know how much information you need and how you intend to use it before initiating your search for arrest warrants in Nicholas County.
 The police can provide extensive details on criminal matters and supplemental information such as the most wanted list and crime statistics for the neighborhood.
 Of course, this additional data will only be offered on request.

 Similarly, the magistrate court can provide details on a summons and bench warrants and information on outstanding warrants and arrest records.
 These agencies work out of the addresses given below, and you will need to pay a small fee to get the search done.

 - The office of the sheriff: 700 Main Street Suite 3, Summersville, West Virginia 26651

 - The court of the magistrate: 700 Main St, Summersville, WV 26651

 - The department of the county clerk: 700 Main Street, Suite 2, Summersville, West Virginia 26651

-In the seven years that ended in 2008, there were 2600 reported cases of crime in Nicholas County, West Virginia.
+In the seven years that ended in 2008, there were 2600 reported crime cases in Nicholas County, West Virginia.
 This puts the annual crime total at about 360 incidents.
-Of these instances, only about 8% were violent crimes while the remainder of the figure was made up of property crimes.
+Of these instances, only about 8% were violent crimes, while the figure’s remainder was made up of property crimes.